ericrkuo/paiku/README.md

 - This was also an opportunity for us to explore and take advantage of Prolog's built-in predicates for operating on lists such as [include/3](https://www.swi-prolog.org/pldoc/doc_for?object=include/3) and [maplist/2](https://www.swi-prolog.org/pldoc/man?predicate=maplist/2).

 ### 2. Gathering a dataset of words and parsing metadata
-We leveraged the word-finding capabilities of the [datamuse API](https://www.datamuse.com/api/) to get our dataset of words.
+We leveraged the word-finding capabilities of the [Datamuse API](https://www.datamuse.com/api/) to get our dataset of words.
 The API endpoint `/words` procuces the number of syllables for each word returned and lists out the parts of speech identifiers.
 An example response from the API is:

 ```json
 // GET request https://api.datamuse.com/words?max=500&md=sp&topics=burger,soccer,basketball